brutdefut/ficisertligi/_posts/2024-11-17-j-h-waldviertler-rye-malt-15.md

 <p id="english"></p>

-Haider Whisky Distillery, founded by Johann Haider in 1995 and now managed by his daughter Jasmin Haider-Stadler, is Austria's first whisky distillery, highlights the artistry of Austrian rye whisky-making with J.H.
+Haider Distillery, founded by Johann Haider in 1995 and now managed by his daughter Jasmin Haider-Stadler, is Austria's first whisky distillery, highlights the artistry of Austrian rye whisky-making with J.H.
 Waldviertler Rye Malt 15.
 The whisky is a limited edition, bottled exclusively for Theehandlung Schönbichler in Vienna, with only 220 bottles available.

 Nose; honey, creme de menthe, glue.
 Palate; apples, fresh-cut grass, herbal notes, white pepper and cinnamon.